 Basic Y-DNA tutorial.
 What is the deal with Y-DNA and why are we interested in it in connection with genealogy?
 The answer is that what differentiates a male from a female, at the DNA level, is that males have a Y- and an X-chromosome, whereas females have two X-chromosomes.
 Since only males have Y-chromosomes, this means a man's Y-chromosome is identical to his father's Y-chromosome, and the same as his paternal grandfather's Y-chromosome, and so on.
 In other words, the Y-chromosome is passed from father to son.
 Since surnames are also passed from father to son, it follows that all people with the same surname should have identical Y-chromosomes.

 However, we all know that surnames change slightly from time to time.
 For example, in the late 1700s and early 1800s, my surname ancestors spelled their names as Hathcock.
 In the middle 1800s, when Alfred Hathcock settled in central Texas with his four sons, John, Asa and Columbus, the name acquired an "e" and became "Heathcock."
-In other parts of the country, we find the same family name spelled as Hethcock, Hathcock, and Haithcock.
-In addition, some of our Hathcock relatives chose to deliberately change the name by replacing "cock" with "coat" and now we have cousins whose surname is Hathcoat (like Paul, the founder and co-administrator of our surname project).
+In other parts of the country, we find the same family name spelled as Hethcock, Hathcock, Haithcock, Harthcock and Hethcox.
+In addition, some of our Hathcock ancestors chose to deliberately change the name by replacing "cock" with "coat" and now we have cousins whose surname is Hathcoat, Haithcoat, Hethcoat and Hethcote.

 In a similar way, the Y-chromosome DNA sequence can undergo small changes from time to time.
 The Y-chromosome DNA markers that are evaluated are called "short tandem repeats" (STRs).
-At each of the 67 markers that are tested, the STR has a value like 9 or 13 or 26.
+At each of the111 markers that are tested, the STR has a value like 9 or 13 or 26.
 This is the number of times a given DNA letter sequence is repeated.
 However, occasionally when the DNA is copied, the machinery makes a slight error and instead of making a copy with 26 repeats, it might "miscount" and make a copy with 25 or 27 repeats.
 Biologists sometimes refer to this as a "stutter".
 The probability of a miscopy is low--only about 0.2%.
-However, since we evaluate 67 DNA loci, the chances of a miscopy in one of them is 0.002 x 67 = 0.134 or 13.4%.
-That is, in each conception event, the chances are about 1 in 7 that the son will get a slightly altered copy of Y-chromosome DNA from his father.
-This then becomes the son's version and he will pass it on, with the error, to his sons (at least to 87% of his sons, since there is a one in seven chance that there will be another copy error in the conception of each of his sons).
+However, since we evaluate 111 DNA loci, the chances of a miscopy in one of them is 0.002 x 111= 0.222 or 22.2%.
+That is, in each conception event, the chances are about 1 in 5 that the son will get a slightly altered copy of Y-chromosome DNA from his father.
+This then becomes the son's version and he will pass it on, with the error, to his sons (at least to 80% of his sons, since there is a 1 in 5 chance that there will be another copy error in the conception of each of his sons).

 How to Join the Project.
-The Y-chromosome DNA test is simple to carry out and is relatively inexpensive.
+The Y-chromosome DNA test is simple to carry out.
 Contrary to what many people think, it is not necessary to provide a blood sample.
 Instead, the actual test consists of swabbing in your cheek with a small cotton swab, which is sent to the testing laboratory.
 In a few weeks you get a report of the profile.
 Visit this link to join our surname group and order a test kit.

-So far our group has 22 members and we have also received reports from a number of others whose tests have been carried out by other testing laboratories.
-At the moment, it is possible to get a full report of 67 different markers.
-Alternatively, one can purchase smaller marker sets--12 or 37.
-For the best chance of learning where you fit in to the greater family, it is strongly recommended that you start with the Y-DNA37 test.
+So far our group has more than 40 members and we have also received reports from a number of others whose tests have been carried out by other testing laboratories.
+At the moment, it is possible to get a full report of 111 different markers and if you are already sure that you are a biological Hathcock (or one of the many obvious surname variants) this is the best test for you because many of the informative variations from the consensus family modal occur in markers 68-111.

 Privacy.
 The DNA samples collected will be analyzed purely for anthropological and genealogical data; no medically-relevant data will be collected or analyzed, nor will the the DNA be shared.
 The tests do not tell us anything about your health or about health problems you or your family may have.
 In addition to that, in 2008 the Congress approved legislation that was signed by the President, preventing insurance companies to use DNA information to deny insurance coverage (the GINA Act).

 It is actually the small deviations from the family consensus that are most useful for genealogy.
 For example, James David Hathcock Jr. and Earl Williams both differ from the family modal at markers number 10 and 12 (these two markers are coupled, so this does not correspond to two mutations, but only to one).
 This tells us that James David and Earl share a common male-line ancestor who lived more recently than the earliest common ancestor for the surname group.
-We don't yet know who this was, but some tests that are currently underway may shed some additional light on this puzzle.
+Another example is marker 92, which is discussed below.

 Hathcock or Variant (descent from Edward or Joseph Hathcock, early 1700s):